YevhenZvieriev/magento-logs/README.md

 ## 6. Possibility to execute `bin/log` with arguments

-For example `bin/log --tail cron.log system.log` OR `bin/log -t system.log cron.log` to shorten.
+For example, use `bin/log --tail cron.log system.log` OR `bin/log -t system.log cron.log` to shorten, you can monitor logs in real-time for two or more log files.

 To avoid mixing, I did it as follows: